Ivan Semwanga: See also

 Days after Ivan's burial, rumors started circulating that Ivan had faked his death and he was in South Africa enjoying life.
-In an exclusive interview, Zari (Ivan's ex-wife) disclosed how Ivan's dead body was checked out of Entebbe International Airport through South Africa Airways using a fake name and a fake death certificate – Ali Sennyomo.
+In an exclusive interview, Zari (Ivan's ex-wife) disclosed how Ivan's dead boy was checked out of Entebbe International Airport through South Africa Airways using a fake name and a fake death certificate – Ali Sennyomo.

 Zari also confirmed Ivan's behaviour of frequently changing his identity in South Africa depending on the deals he was doing.
 He was still using the name Ali Sennyomo as his official identity when he died.
 The doctors at Steve Biko Hospital were treating the patient; Ali Sennyomo and even the body that checked into and out of Entebbe International Airport, Uganda was of Ali Sennyomo.
 Zari continuously insisted that the body that was buried in Kayunga was of Ivan only that he was using the identity of Ali Sennyomo while working in South Africa.
 Ivan would switch back to Semwanga every time he landed at Entebbe International Airport, Uganda.
 This was during his trips back home on business or to visit people but at South Africa’s Olivier Tambo International Airport, he was Ali Sennyomo.